 APIs make the world a better place for developers, and SwaggerHub has been designed to allow users to take advantage of a lot of its functionality, for free.
-There are pro and premium features which do cost money, and those can be purchased with a simple monthly subscription.
+There are premium features which do cost money, and those can be purchased with a simple monthly subscription.
 You can always downgrade to free if you want.

 To create APIs, you’ll need to create a SwaggerHub account, just click the

 Sign Up button in the upper right of the SwaggerHub website.

 But I use GitHub / Bitbucket / GitLab, how is this different?

 Source control is great for source.
 But API definitions aren’t quite the same - they deserve their own, first-class treatment.
 SwaggerHub works in conjunction with version control systems, so hunting through source code should no longer be necessary.

 SwaggerHub does allow connections to the GitHub, GitLab and Bitbucket, with others on the way.
 See here to learn more about our integrations.